limestreetlab/historical-data-download/README.md

 - IB data feed is chronological, so synchronous saving of custom data is in natural order already; but Comparable\<Trades\> makes possible to sort Trades type based on datetime

 #### Future Works
+- Request and save contract id into a separate file storing and tracking all contract ids
-- Expand to non-equity contracts, especially FX and futures
+- Extend to non-equity contracts, especially FX and futures